 Statue of Luís Vaz de Camões in Carmo Garden in Taipa

 Luís de Camões is a very famous Portuguese poet, who wrote one of the most important books in Portuguese history.
 The “Lusiadas” is a compilation of the discoveries made by Portuguese sailors around the world.
 The poet and warrior was said to have lived in Macau, where he also fell in love.
-Camoes has a Garden and a grotto with his name in Macau, a place worth visiting.
+Camoes has a garden and a grotto with his name in Macau, a place worth visiting.
 It is said the poet wrote part of the epic “Lusiadas”.
-But if you are curious to see how this one-eyed man looked like, you probably will want to head to the Carmo Garden in Taipa, near the Museum-houses.
+But if you are curious to see how this one-eyed man looked like, you probably will want to head to the Carmo Garden in Taipa, near the Museum-Houses.
 There, since 1999, a statue has been erected.
 The then 22-year-old student Wong Ka Long made the sculpture after being challenged by a teacher.
 He was studying Arts in Guangzhou when the professor asked him to create something that reminded him of his home, Macau.
-He got inspired by the Chinese version of one of the verses of “Lusiadas” and by a bill with Camoes on it.
-Although the poet is usually portrayed with an eye closed, as he lost it in a battle, Wong made Camoes have both his eyes closed.
-He explained he chose to portray the poet this way because he loves freedom and tried to project that in the sculpture: like Camoes had just woke up at night, lonely and thinking, getting inspired to write.
+He was inspired by the Chinese version of one of the verses of “Lusiadas” and by a bill with Camoes on it.
+Although the poet is usually portrayed with an eye closed, as he lost it in a battle, Wong made Camoes with both his eyes closed.
+He explained that he chose to portray the poet this way because he loves freedom and tried to project that in the sculpture: like Camoes had just woke up at night, lonely and thinking, getting inspired to write.
 Poems can also be found carved on the statue.